AlexandreChaussard/PLNTree-package/README.md

 > Typical applications involve:
 > - **Hierarchical Modeling**: investigate the relationships between taxa at different levels of the taxonomy, between levels relationships and covariates impact.
 > - **Data Augmentation**: generate synthetic samples to inflate training sets and enhance performances.
 See TaxaPLN augmentation.
-> - **Counts Preprocessing**: transform counts using the LP-CLR transform to tackle the challenges of compositionality and integer constraints of count data.
+> - **Counts Preprocessing**: transform counts using the LTP-CLR transform to tackle the challenges of compositionality and integer constraints of count data.

 ## 📖 Documentation and tutorials

 Want to learn how to use the package?
-Start with the quickstart guide below, then explore the [documentation](https://github.com/AlexandreChaussard/PLNTree-package/wiki).
+Start with the Quickstart guide down below, then explore the [documentation](https://github.com/AlexandreChaussard/PLNTree-package/wiki).

 If you are interest specifically in the TaxaPLN augmentation strategy for microbiome data, check out our [TaxaPLN starting guide](https://github.com/AlexandreChaussard/PLNTree-package/blob/master/taxapln/README.md).